JB-VERGARA/aristelle-fashion/README.md

 - **React**: A JavaScript library for building user interfaces.
 React is used for the interactive components of the site.

-- **Tailwind CSS**: A utility-first CSS framework for creating responsive, customizable designs quickly.
-Tailwind is used to style the website.

 ### Backend

 - **Contentful**: A headless CMS that allows us to manage and deliver content, such as products, descriptions, and images.
 Contentful is used to manage the content displayed on the website.